-Further explanation and examples of structured synthetic phonics programs can be found in Appendix 3.
+Further explanation and examples of structured synthetic phonics programs can be found in Appendices 3 and Appendices 4.

 Beware of snake oil salesmen and spin doctors

 Unfortunately, there are many individuals and organisations that make misleading statements regarding the nature of learning disabilities and/or appropriate interventions to remediate these disabilities.
 It is important to be wary of claims that a learning disability can be remediated following a brief, 10-week treatment, or that reading-based learning disabilities are a visual problem.
 With appropriate intervention, most individuals with learning disabilities will make gains in their academic skills.
 However, this will almost always require a considerable period of intensive remediation targeting their particular area/s of weakness.